 Have you always felt like you had a knack for radio?
 Consider starting your own podcast.
 Yes, it can be difficult to get listeners first, but it could lead to an expansive reach if you have a B2B company and interview other business owners.
 People love talking about themselves, and you’ll make new connections through the process.
 If you have a B2C company, consider interviewing certain standout customers.

 Be helpful, and don’t be afraid of giving some advice away for free.
 For example, if you run a marketing business, offer some free advice to companies that look like they’re struggling.
 You’re not replacing their need for a marketer by suggesting how they improve their Tweets or Pinterest posts; on the contrary, you’re showing them that they need extra help when it comes to marketing.
 Since you start by providing sound advice, they’re likely to go to you when they decide it’s time to hire a pro.

 Make sure always to have your elevator pitch memorized.
 You never know when you’ll get the opportunity to market your business.
 You could be doing your laundry when you strike up a conversation with someone and realize they need your product.
 Your elevator pitch should take between six and eight seconds to recite, and it should clearly communicate what it is you sell or do.

 Offer coupons!
 According to Constant Contact, people will go out of their way to use a coupon.
 That means that even if they’ve never heard of your company before, they’re likely to purchase something simply because they have a way to save.
 You can also give coupons to current customers.
 When you offer a discount on their next purchase or order, they’re likely to return to give you more business.

 Good Customer Service

 Make sure to maintain your relationships with your current customers.
 It’s a lot easier to keep a customer than to gain a new one.
-Make sure that you stay in regular communication with your customer base and that you make them a priority.
+Ensure that you stay in regular communication with your customer base and make them a priority.

 Tap Into Reporters